Cox rings of surfaces and the anticanonical Iitaka dimension: Introduction

 This paper discusses the problem of deciding which smooth projective surfaces over the complex numbers have finitely generated Cox ring.
 More precisely, if the Picard group $\Pic(X)$ of such a surface $X$ is finitely generated, or equivalently $q(X)=0$, then the {\em Cox ring} of $X$ is:

 The Cox ring of a surface $X$ is known to be a polynomial ring if and only if $X$ is toric \cite{cox, hk}.
 In \cite[Cor.~5.1]{to2} Totaro proved that the Cox ring of a klt Calabi-Yau pair of dimension two over $\cc$ is finitely generated if and only if its effective cone is rational polyhedral.
-The surfaces in this class, in particular, have numerically effective anticanonical divisor.
 In the recent paper ~\cite{tvv} by Testa, V\'arilly-Alvarado and Velasco, the authors prove that if $X$ is a smooth rational surface with $-K_X$ big, i.e.~such that $\dim\varphi_{|-nK_X|}(X)=2$ for $n$ big enough, then $R(X)$ admits a finite number of generators.
 These results motivate the research for a relation between the {\em anticanonical Iitaka dimension} of $X$ (see \cite[Def.~2.1.3]{laz}):

 whose values can be $2$, $1$, $0$ and $-\infty$, and the finite generation of $R(X)$.
+Let $\Eff(X)$ be the convex cone generated by classes of effective divisors in $N^1(X)=\Pic(X)\otimes \rr/\equiv$, where $\equiv$ is numerical equivalence.
 Our first result is the following. \begin{introthm} Let $X$ be a smooth rational surface with $\kappa(-K_X)=1$.
 Then the following are equivalent: \begin{enumerate} \item the effective cone $\Eff(X)$ is rational polyhedral; \item the Cox ring $R(X)$ is finitely generated; \item $X$ contains finitely many $(-1)$-curves. \end{enumerate} \end{introthm} Moreover we prove that, if $\kappa(-K_X)=1$, then the effective cone of $X$ is rational polyhedral if and only if the same is true for its relative minimal model.
-This allows us to show (Corollary \ref{infty}) that there exist surfaces with finitely generated Cox ring and Iitaka anticanonical dimension $1$ of any Picard number $\geq 9$.
+This allows us to show (Corollary \ref{infty}) that there exist surfaces with finitely generated Cox ring and anticanonical Iitaka dimension $1$ of any Picard number $\geq 9$.

 In case $-K_X$ is nef we prove the following result, which relies on Nikulin's description of surfaces with rational polyhedral effective cone \cite[Ex.~1.4.1]{n1}.